University of South Dakota: Galleries

-Wellness Center & Dakota Dome
+Wellness Center, Dakota Dome & Sanford Coyote Sports Center

 A $15 million, 61000 sqft wellness center opened in the spring of 2011.
 Located just north of the Warren M. Lee Center for the Fine Arts, the center includes state-of-the-art workout equipment, a multi-story climbing wall, multiple courts for basketball and volleyball, racquetball courts, and a three-lane walking/jogging track.
+The Natatorium expansion opened in the spring of 2025 and is located on the south side of the original wellness center.
+The new pool addition added 45,800 feet of space to the facility and holds seating for 400 spectators for home USD swim meets.

 The DakotaDome serves not only as the home venue for the school's football, softball, swimming, basketball, volleyball, and track and field teams, but also as a recreational center for the student body.
 It is South Dakota's only domed football stadium, hosting the state's high school football championships in November.